manticoresoftware/manticoresearch/manual/Functions/Searching_and_ranking_functions.md

 sphinx_factors_deinit(&factors);
 ```

-`PACKEDFACTORS()` data is available at all query stages, not just when doing the initial matching and ranking pass.
-That enables another particularly interesting application of `PACKEDFACTORS()`, namely re-ranking.
+`PACKEDFACTORS()` data is available at all query stages, not just during the initial matching and ranking pass.
+This enables another particularly interesting application of `PACKEDFACTORS()`: re-ranking.

-In the example just above, we used an expression-based ranker with a dummy expression, and sorted the result set by the value computed by our UDF.
+In the example above, we used an expression-based ranker with a dummy expression and sorted the result set by the value computed by our UDF.
 In other words, we used the UDF to rank all our results.
-Assume now, for the sake of an example, that our UDF is extremely expensive to compute and has a throughput of just 10,000 calls per second.
-Assume that our query matches 1,000,000 documents.
-To maintain reasonable performance, we would then want to use a (much) simpler expression to do most of our ranking, and then apply the expensive UDF to only a few top results, say, top-100 results.
-Or, in other words, build top-100 results using a simpler ranking function and then re-rank those with a complex one.
-We can do that just as well with subselects:
+Now, let's assume for the sake of an example that our UDF is extremely expensive to compute, with a throughput of only 10,000 calls per second.
+If our query matches 1,000,000 documents, we would want to use a much simpler expression to do most of our ranking in order to maintain reasonable performance.
+Then, we would apply the expensive UDF to only a few top results, say, the top 100 results.
+In other words, we would build the top 100 results using a simpler ranking function and then re-rank those with a more complex one.
+This can be done with subselects:

 ```sql
 SELECT * FROM (